lryforeal/CED-Implementation/README.md

-# CED-Implementation
+# Constrained Exploitability Descent (CED)
 This repository contains an offline reinforcement learning algorithm for finding mixed-strategy Nash equilibria in adversarial Markov games.
+The algorithm is proposed in the paper "Constrained Exploitability Descent: An Offline Reinforcement Learning Method for Finding Mixed-Strategy Nash Equilibrium" at ICML 2025.
 If you have any questions, please contact lurunyu17@mails.ucas.ac.cn.